 This lesson plan teaches preschool students about various parts of the human body.
-Though, all components of the human body work differently, they all work together.
+Though all components of the human body work differently, they still manage to work together.
 After this lesson students will understand this, as well as the basic functions of the body's main components.

 Discuss each of the facts with the students.
 Allow the students to ask questions and locate the different body parts on a picture of the human body.
 Then use the learning activities to help the students gain a better understanding of the body parts discussed.

 - On average, each person has six pounds of skin.

 - The skin prevents harmful bacteria from invading the body and it protects the organs.

 - There are three layers of skin.

 - The skin is flexible and can stretch and bend.